syncfusion-content/java-file-format-docs/java-file-formats/System-Requirements.md

 ---
 # System Requirements for FileFormats Components

-The system requirements for using our Syncfusion FileFormats platform are as follows
+The system requirements for using our Syncfusion<sup style="font-size:70%">&reg;</sup> FileFormats platform are as follows

 ### Operating Systems